-What equity-minded process/policy/practice/culture would facilitate a shift to equitable outcomes for this population?
+What equity-minded process/policy/practice/culture would facilitate a shift to equitable outcomes for this population? \

 To address resources to directly support intentional efforts to close equity gaps and address opportunity gaps, we need to adequately fund support programs and professional development opportunities that intentionally support equity (Eg. Outreach activities with Black African American community, differentiated orientation, teaching institute, equity institute).
 Funding must be tied to the strategic goals of the institution and the college must utilize mechanisms such as program review to direct resources to contribute to success and equity.
-Departments must utilize PREDD to review quantitative data and review qualitative data from the District Black Student Success workgroup to inform discussions that lead to specific action for closing the loop on strategies to support Black and African American student success.
-Ideally, Faculty engagement in professional development on DEIA strategies to incorporate in the classroom setting is required. (eg. instructors discuss the delivery of DE courses with a focus on humanizing.
-Specifically offer training for instructors in pedagogy that has shown to be successful in supporting Black / African American students.)
-Discussions on strategies to support Black / African American students in the classroom take place during all department and school meetings.
-(Eg. Department welcome message, best practice, inclusive language, liquid syllabi).
-To address materials, curriculum offered, and programming, we need to explore the creation of learning communities such as Umoja, or paired courses that target Black and African American student populations and develop academic support programs that conduct direct, targeted, and intentional services to support Black / African American students (eg. Multicultural center).
+Departments must review data including our Program Review Equity Data Dashboard (PREDD) which includes quantitative data, and review qualitative data from student focus groups (District Black Student Success workgroup) to inform discussions that lead to specific action for closing the loop on strategies to support Black and African American student success.
+Ideally, faculty engagement in professional development on DEIA strategies to incorporate in the classroom setting is required. (eg. instructors discuss the delivery of courses with a focus on humanizing.
+Specifically offer training for instructors in pedagogy that has shown to be successful in supporting Black and African American students.)
+Discussions on strategies to support Black / African American students in the classroom take place during all department and school meetings (Eg. Department welcome message, best practices, inclusive language, liquid syllabi).
+To address materials, curriculum offered, and programming, we need to explore the creation of learning communities such as Umoja, or paired courses that target Black and African American student populations and develop academic support programs that conduct direct, targeted, and intentional services to support Black and African American students (eg. Culture and Inclusion Center).
 Faculty should also evaluate course materials, activities, and readings to incorporate multiple perspectives.

-Wraparound Services (Counseling, Support Programs, Textbook Programs, etc.)

-What equity-minded process/policy/practice/culture would facilitate a shift to equitable outcomes for this population?
+Wraparound Services (Counseling, Support Programs, Textbook Programs, etc.) What equity-minded process/policy/practice/culture would facilitate a shift to equitable outcomes for this population? \